Lesson video

 Another check for understanding.

-Is it that they have their own tones and patterns, techniques and materials, forms and shapes, or compositions and textures?
-Let's have a look.
+In art, a discipline is an artistic practice which has its own, is it that they have their own tones and patterns, techniques and materials, forms and shapes, or compositions and textures.

-Yes, well done, it's its own techniques and materials.
+It's own techniques and materials.

 So let's start looking at this.

-And here we have the discipline of painting and we've got an example of someone applying the discipline of painting.
+We've got an example of someone applying the discipline of painting.

 And it basically uses the technique of applying paint to a surface.

-We might traditionally think of a brush on paper, but actually the technique itself is just applying paint in a certain way to a surface.
+We might traditionally think of a brush on paper, but actually the technique itself is applying paint in a certain way to a surface.

-So if we look at this, what different ways has this artist applied the paint?
+So if we look at this, what different ways has this artist applied paint?
 Have a look.

-Well done, yes, it is the discipline of painting uses the technique of applying paint to a surface, well done.
+The discipline of painting uses the technique of applying paint to a surface.

-So we've looked at painting very briefly and now let's look at drawing briefly.
+So we've looked at painting very briefly.

-It traditionally uses the technique of applying line, tone, and marks again to a surface.
+It traditionally uses the technique of applying line, tone and marks again to a surface.

 And I've got two pictures here.

-We've got a tonal drawing in pencil, which might be a more traditional way you think of drawing, but we've also got on the right mark making in clay, which is also about applying line and marks to a surface, but the surface happens to be a clay surface.
+But we've also got, on the right, mark making in clay, which is also about applying line and marks to a surface, but the surface happens to be a clay surface.

-Importantly, the discipline can also use techniques to explore in conceptual ways, so more conceptual ways such as through walking and other ephemeral ways, on the beach or in the snow, so it doesn't have to last forever.
+Importantly, the discipline can also use techniques to explore in conceptual ways, so more conceptual ways, so just through walking and other ephemeral ways on the beach, and the snow.

 And this is an example of ephemeral art made in sand.

-The materials used in drawing can be varied and they can include pencils, crayons, pens, ink, and a variety of different mark-making instruments, including our own bodies, so we can smudge pencil with our finger.
+And they can include pencils, crayons, pens, ink, and a variety of different mark makings instruments including our own bodies.

 I'd like you to look at this example.